zoehendershot/airflow-practice/README.md

 ### Bonus!

 - Explore the other DAG in your Airflow UI ("example_astronauts")
-- Cd into the `etl` folder and start Airflow from within that folder and explore how those DAGs work.
+- Cd into the `etl` folder and start Airflow from within that folder to explore how those DAGs work.
 (You must shut down one Airflow environment before you can spin up another.)

 ## Cleaning Up